There comes a time for most of us in our 20s when we can finally move on from living with our parents and get a place of our own.

 Can your parent easily get in and out of your house?
 Is the path lit?
 Are there handles or bannisters up steps?
 Can you install a ramp?

-Replacing thresholds, adding temporary ramps, and shifting your rugs are quick jobs you can achieve in a weekend, which will make your parent’s stay with you much safer and enjoyable for all.
+Replacing thresholds, adding temporary ramps, installing stair lifts and shifting your rugs are some of the adjustments you can make to make your parent’s stay with you much safer and enjoyable for all.

 Convert A Downstairs Room

 Even if your parent can manage the stairs now, you might want to consider converting a downstairs room into a bedroom, perhaps with an en-suite.